rraadd88/htsimaging/README.md

 "Pull" updates
 ------------
 `htsimaging` is constantly under development.
-In order to update local repo to the latest version, run following command:
+In order to update local repo to the latest version, first change direcotry to (`cd`) `htsimaging` folder, and run following command:

 ```
 git pull origin master
 ```

+Often you may need to update the dependencies also.
+Dependencies such as (`rohan`).

 Dependencies
 -------------